9th June 2025

 WADDINGTON PARISH COUNCIL

-HELD ON 12th MAY 2025
+HELD ON 9th JUNE 2025

 IN THE COMMUNITY HUB

-Gallagher, Hadfield, Mrs Hopkins, Hurst,
+Hadfield (Chairman), Mrs Hopkins, Hurst, Sanders,

-Richardson, Tennant, Williams, Wilson
+Richardson, Wilson

 Clerk: Mrs Smith, Mrs Mumby